dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 Note that there is a redundant 'event' in the path.
-One could have just had /event/create, /event/edit However, having 'event' repeated in the filename (i.e. createevent) allows you to easily distinguish between multiple open files in an IDE such as Ecliplse.
+One could have just had /event/create, /event/edit However, having 'event' repeated in the filename (i.e. createevent) allows you to easily distinguish between multiple open files in an IDE such as Eclipse.

 The contents of each of the HTML templates is given below, adjacent to the corresponding snippet.